WillNetsky/beer_recommender/README.md

 beer recommendation engine project for Metis

 # todo
+- [ ] update this todo, its very behind

 **scraping**
 - [x] take all beer styles
 - [x] scrape every beer with more than 25 hads (~20.8k)